PatrickLang/windows-k8s-lab/README.md

 - The kube config
 - The kubeadm join line

-First, get a copy of the kubeadm config into your home directory in the Centos VM:
+First, get a copy of the kubeadm config into your home directory in the Centos VM.
+Connect with `vagrant ssh` for the next step

 ```bash
 mkdir -p $HOME/.kube